 Protection from Defective Products in Florida

 Florida protects consumers from defective products, including medications.
 Manufacturers can be legally liable for defective products even if they did not intend for the defect to occur.

 Zantac users expected to purchase a safe medication that was free of contaminants.
 If the companies that made Zantac were negligent in its production, and that negligence allowed a contaminated drug to enter the market, they may be responsible for personal injuries that the drug caused.

 Damages from Zantac Consumption

 Damages are the legal term for financial compensation.
 If you develop cancer or other health conditions because of Zantac use, you may be entitled to compensation for damages such as:

 Statute of Limitations for Personal Injury in Florida

 Defective product lawsuits and other personal injury actions are subject to filing deadlines, known as the statute of limitations.
-In particular, Florida Statutes § 95.11(3)(a) sets the statute of limitations for personal injury at four years.
+In particular, Florida Statutes § 95.11(3)(a) sets the statute of limitations for personal injury at two years.
 However, based on the state’s discovery rule, you could have longer to take action.

 How a Lawyer Can Help with a Zantac Personal Injury Case

 Filing a claim against a pharmaceutical giant is a daunting task.
 Working with a personal injury lawyer from our firm can make the process feel more manageable.
 When you work with Chalik & Chalik Injury Lawyers, our team can guide you through every step of the legal process.
 We have sought damages from big companies and insurance providers before, so we know what to expect.